 BlueVine is an online-only lender that specializes in invoice financing for small businesses.
 Its form of business is more of a traditional invoice factor that advances a percentage of an invoice it purchases from a business and holds a reserve until the invoice is paid.
 The fee is deducted from the disbursement of the reserve portion.

-BlueVine will advance 85 to 90 percent of the invoice value, keeping 10 to 15 percent in reserve.
-When the end customer pays the invoice, the reserve is disbursed less the fee, which accrues at a rate of 1 to 4 percent per week.
+BlueVine will advance 85 to 90 percent of the invoice value.
+When the end customer pays the invoice, the reserve is disbursed less the fee.
 The maximum loan term is 12 weeks.

 To qualify for invoice financing with BlueVine you need to have a minimum credit score of 530.
 The higher your score the better the terms you can receive, including a lower fee and a higher loan amount.
-You will also need to show a minimum of $60,000 in annual revenue for a loan and $100,000 in annual revenue for a line of credit.
-You will also need to show at least a three month operating history.
+You will also need to show $100,000 in annual revenue for a line of credit.
+You will also need to show at least a three month of operating history.
 BlueVine offers loan amounts between $20,000 and $2.5 million.

 The application process for BlueVine is quick and easy.
 Along with your Social Security number, you will need to provide some information about your business, including revenue amounts.
 It will also ask you about your invoicing system for the possibility of integrating it with BlueVine’s system.

-If you don’t use an invoice system, such as QuickBooks or Xero that integrates with BlueVine, you can use BlueVine’s invoicing system instead.
+If you don’t use an invoice system, such as QuickBooks or Xero that integrates with BlueVine, you can easily upload the details of your issued invoices right in your BlueVine dashboard.
 Once approved, you can receive funding via ACH in as little as 24 hours.

 Why Choose BlueVine